Chase Tower (Phoenix)

-Chase Tower (formerly known as Valley Center and Bank One Center) is a 40-story skyscraper at 201 North Central Avenue in Phoenix, Arizona.
+Chase Tower (formerly known as Valley Bank Center and Bank One Center) is a 40-story skyscraper at 201 North Central Avenue in Phoenix, Arizona.
 Opened in 1972, the building was designed by architects Welton Becket and Fred M. Guirey.
 The skyscraper is located in Central Avenue Corridor, an economic and residential region of Downtown Phoenix.

-Chase Tower was initially constructed for Valley National Bank.
-In 1973, Bank One merged with Valley National Bank, and in 2005, Chase merged with Bank One.
+Chase Tower was initially constructed in 1972 for Valley National Bank.
+Bank One merged with Valley National Bank in 1992. and Chase merged with Bank One in 2005.
 The building was renamed in December 2005.

 At 483 ft, Chase Tower is the tallest building in Arizona.

 Site

 Chase Tower is on 201 North Central Avenue, in the Central Avenue Corridor region of Downtown Phoenix.

 Chase Tower is 40 stories tall, but the highest occupiable floor is the 38th.
 At one time there was a public observation area on the 39th floor in the Chase Tower, but it was closed during redevelopment and construction on the upper floors.

 The tower takes up an entire city block.
 The footprint is similar to a 3 leaf clover and its stem.
 The stem is the narrow elevator core on the southern facade.
 It has a rough, concrete texture and is the tallest portion of the tower.
 The remaining exterior is a glass panel curtain wall.
 The west leaf, or wing, stands at 34 floors, followed by the north wing at 38 floors, and the east wing at 36 floors.
 Unlike many traditional skyscrapers with zero-setback retail/lobby space on the ground floor, access to the tower is through an underground restaurant/retail concourse set a comparatively large distance away from the bordering streets.